pvm30/LittleImageRecognition/README.md

 1. Source code of Java program that demonstrates algorithmical skills and a knowledge of programming language.

-ImageRecognitionTest.java verifies files containing this sequences of '0' and '1' plus a new file containing the character 'U' not defined in the specification but added by me
+"ImageRecognitionTest.java" contains tests verifying files with these sequences of '0' and '1' plus a new file containing the character 'U' not defined in the specification but added by me.

 Best regards